BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 applicable the Basel Convention Technical Guidelines on Transboundary Movement of Used Electrical and Electronic Equipment.

-**9.10.** You are responsible for complying with all applicable data protection, import, re-import, export, and re-export control laws, including any applicable license requirements, and country-specific sanctions programs.
+**9.9.** You are responsible for complying with all applicable data protection, import, re-import, export, and re-export control laws, including any applicable license requirements, and country-specific sanctions programs.
 You are responsible for serving as the exporter and importer of record (as applicable) for your data, software, or technology, and you accept that AWS will not participate in the export or import procedure.
-If you are using Appliances, Appliance Software, or Snowmobile Materials for dual use items in the European Union, you represent that you, or the legal entity you represent, are “established” in the European Union; or, if you are not “established” in the European Union, that you will not upload, request that we download, or export such dual-use items outside the European Union.
-If you are using Appliances, Appliance Software, or Snowmobile Materials in the European Union for military items, you represent that you, or the legal entity you represent, are permitted by the Member State of your incorporation to upload, request that we download or export any such military items from that Member State, and it is a condition of this Agreement and your use of AWS Snow Family that you are so permitted.
+If you are using Appliances or Appliance Software for dual use items in the European Union, you represent that you, or the legal entity you represent, are “established” in the European Union; or, if you are not “established” in the European Union, that you will not upload, request that we download, or export such dual-use items outside the European Union.
+If you are using Appliances or Appliance Software in the European Union for military items, you represent that you, or the legal entity you represent, are permitted by the Member State of your incorporation to upload, request that we download or export any such military items from that Member State, and it is a condition of this Agreement and your use of AWS Snow Family that you are so permitted.

 ####  10\.
 Amazon Relational Database Service (Amazon RDS)